duncanmcelfresh/kidney_solver/README.md

 If the cycle formulation or PICEF is used, failure-aware matching with uniform edge failure probability can be performed with `-p EDGE-SUCCESS-PROB`.

 ###Calculating Core Size
-The optional flag `-m` can be used to find all optimal solutions (the core), rather than just one.
-This takes slightly longer than calculating only one optimal solution.
+The optional flag `-m MAX` can be used to find up to `MAX` optimal solutions, rather than just one.
+This can take a very long time if the core is large.

+The optional flag `-o FILEPATH` saves a file containing the core size and vertex participation in the core solutions.

 ###Examples